uswong/homebridge-myplace/README.md

 Zone control is repurposed from <B>Fan</B> accessory with its <B>%-rotationSpeed</B> as proxy for zone %-open.

 For zones with temperature sensors and with myZone defined, a <B>myZone</B> switch, repurposed from <B>rotationDirection</B> will appear as a round button.
 Turn this button <B>ON</B> to set this zone as myZone.  *Please note that as per Advantage Air system design, myZone cannot be turned <B>OFF</B>.
-It can only be turned <B>OFF</B> for this zone by setting another zone as myZone.
-Moreover, %-open for those zones with temperature sensors cannot be set.
+It can only be turned <B>OFF</B> by setting another zone as myZone.
+Moreover, %-open for these zones cannot be set.
 It is set automatically by the system.*

 For zone current temperature info, click the setting button.